Meeting Room Policy

 - Meetings must be open to the public and attendees must be permitted to participate in the meetings.
 The Library reserves the right to attend any meeting held in its facilities (except lawful executive sessions of governmental bodies).
 EXCEPTION: Agencies of any department of government may hold closed sessions required for the achievement of their defined goals.
 In compliance with the ADA, the Library requires that groups or organizations using Library facilities do not discriminate on the basis of disability.

-- No business, group, organization or sub-group thereof (e.g., a committee or special interest group) may use a meeting room at any one location more than once a week.
+- No business, group, individual, organization or sub-group thereof (e.g., a committee or special interest group) may use a meeting room at any one location more than once in a week.
 Tax supported organizations will be exempt from this rule so long as this does not deny others access.

 Use and Responsibility